 For those who already have undergraduate experience in computer science or a related field, a master’s degree in computer science is likely to be the next logical step in advancing your skills.

-It is important, though, to choose a specialization or concentration that aligns with your goals to learn the specific skills you will need to work in the position or industry you desire.
-For example, someone interested in becoming a videogame developer might seek a program that offers a concentration in game science and design.
+It is important, though, to choose a specialization or concentration that aligns with your goals to be sure you’ll learn the specific skills required to work in the position or industry you desire.
+For example, someone interested in becoming a video game developer might seek a program that offers a concentration in game science and design.